loicgreffier/spring-boot-ai-quickstarts/mcp-server-stdio/README.md

 # MCP Server Stdio

 This module demonstrates how to create an MCP server using standard I/O (stdio) communication.
-It exposes a tool, `get_characters_by_name`, that returns information about Simpsons characters based on a given name.
+It uses data from [The Simpsons Character API](https://thesimpsonsapi.com), which is fetched and stored in an in-memory H2 database when the application starts.

-The data is retrieved from [The Simpsons API](https://thesimpsonsapi.com) and stored in an in-memory H2 database when the application starts.
+It exposes the following tools:

-Typical questions you can ask the MCP server include:
+- `get_characters_by_name`, which returns information about Simpsons characters based on a given partial name.
+Typical questions you can ask include:
   - "Tell me about Homer Simpson."
   - "Who are the members of the Flanders family?"
   - "Give me the portrait of Mr. Burns."

 It demonstrates the following: